aravind-sadharani/chandraveena/src/blog/raga-alapana/index.md

 ### Nyasa or the conclusion, also known as Muktayi

 This is the concluding part, where *sancharis* or melodic phrases across the octaves are presented, in a continuous movement providing a climax to the whole Raga Alapana.
-This ends the section Raga Alapana.
+This ends the Raga Alapana.

 ## Summary